My Mother At Sixty Six By Kamala Das for Class 12 English CBSE (Summary, poetic devices, word meaning and stanza based question-answer)

 DETAILED SUMMARY AND VERY SHORT QUESTIONS AND THEIR ANSWER

-• One day the poetess was returning from her parents’ home and going to the Cochin airport.
+One day the poetess was returning from her parents’ home and going to the Cochin airport.
 It was Friday.
 The poet's mother was also sitting beside her.
-When the poet looks at her mother, she notices that she is dozing off, i.e. feeling sleepy.
-Her mouth is open and her face is like that of a corpse (dead body).
-It means she looks bloodless.
-Just as the intensity of the fire is gone it turns into ashes, the poet's mother has lost her energy and stamina and has become weak.
-She seems to be moving towards the end of her life.
+When the poet looked at her mother, she noticed that she was dozing off, i.e., feeling sleepy.
+Her mouth was open, and her face was like that of a corpse (dead body).
+It means she looked bloodless.
+Just as the intensity of the fire is gone and it turns into ashes, similarly, the poet's mother had lost her energy and stamina and had become weak.
+She seemed to be moving towards the end of her life.

 Q. Where was the poet returning from?